 During late February, intraseasonal variability constructively interfered with the ongoing El Niño.
 During early-March, the intraseasonal variability destructively interfered with the ENSO signal.
 In April, the pattern in upper-level velocity potential anomalies was incoherent with respect to MJO activity, and more reflective of other modes of tropical variability.
-During the past month, an area of upper-level divergence moved into the region between the Prime Meridian and Date Line with the MJO.
-This signal has continued rapid propagation eastward to the East Pacific over the past week.
+During the past month, an area of upper-level divergence associated with MJO activity propagated from the Indian Ocean to the Pacific.
+More recently, the signal was over the Western Hemisphere.